kadirpekel/dudu/README.rst

 =======
-Todo.py
+Dudu
 =======

-Todo.py is a dead easy todo list runs on your command line lets you simply get things done.
+Dudu is a dead easy todo list runs on your command line lets you simply get things done.

 Install
 -------

 .. code-block::

-    $ pip install todo.py
+    $ pip install dudu

 Usage
 -----